mzlogin/config-files/README.md

 vimconf
 =======

-My gvim for windows 7 config via Vundle.
+My gvim for win7 config via Vundle.

 The Quick Start below is just for self use, I don't promise it will work well in your environment.